 2) He was an ardent painter.

-Although Churchill started painting from the age of 40, it didn’t take him long to master the skill.
+Although Churchill started painting at the age of 40, it didn’t take him long to master the skill.
 He has produced over 500 paintings.
-After his Dardanelles Campaign failed, he was overwhelmed with depression and anxiety.
-He was then encouraged by his sister-in-law to paint.
+Depression and anxiety overwhelmed him after the failure of his Dardanelles Campaign.
+His sister-in-law then encouraged him to paint.
 He took it up and said it rescued him.
-His friend and fellow artist Paul Maze also encouraged him to paint and they would become life long painting companions.
+His friend and fellow artist Paul Maze also encouraged him to paint and they would become lifelong painting companions.

 In his essay “Painting as a pastime”.
 Churchill writes that once he gets to heaven, he will spend most of his first million years painting and get to the bottom of the subject.

 Another interesting and fun fact about Winston Churchill is that he disliked Gandhi a lot.
 He is no stranger to controversies and his views on Indians are quite clear.
 Senior Cabinet member Leo Amery recounted how Churchill once called Indians a beastly race with a beastly religion.

 Gandhi’s 1942 quit India movement thoroughly displeased Churchill.
 He insisted that Gandhi was acting on behalf of Axis powers.
 In another instance when Gandhi held a 3 week fast in prison, Churchill had suspicions about it as well.
 He was convinced he was using energy supplements and not fasting.
 He even wrote to the Viceroy to confirm his suspicions if Gandhi was taking glucose with his water.
 The viceroy responded by saying that he was not.